-"813613S Master's Thesis" course.
-Recommended optional programme components:

-Guidelines to producing a Master's thesis.

-Active participation in four (1ECTS) or seven (2ECTS) seminar sessions.
+Target group: MSc students Recommended optional programme components: 813613S Master's Thesis course.
+Recommended or required reading: Guidelines to producing a Master's thesis.
+Assessment methods and criteria: Active participation in at least seven seminar sessions.
 One session lasts about 2 hours and they are arranged during the semesters according to the plan published on the website.
 The students will present their own research plan and the research before official evaluation.
 During the presentation the research will be discussed critically by an opponent.
+Grading: